 In another excerpt, Roof claimed that blacks are more likely to be violent.

-"Negroes have lower IQs, lower impulse control, and higher testosterone levels in general," Roof wrote.
-"These three things alone are a recipe for violent behavior."
+“Negroes have lower Iqs, lower impulse control, and higher testosterone levels in generals,” Roof wrote.
+“These three things alone are a recipe for violent behavior.”

 Eventually, Roof said he wanted to start a race war.
-He decided to start with the historically black church, also known as Mother Emanuel.
+And he decided to start with the historically black church, also known as Mother Emanuel.